HingeAssembler/HINGE-analyses/README.md

 pip install -r requirements.txt
 ```

 The python packages installed by the last line are the following.
-All of can be installed with `sudo pip install <package>`.
-While installing forceatlas2, one should make sure that the code is cython compiled to get a 10x improvement in speed.

 ```
 numpy